loiccoyle/tinyticker/README.md

   - [Waveshare ePaper 2.13in Black, White & Yellow](<https://www.waveshare.com/wiki/2.13inch_e-Paper_HAT_(C)>)
 - A micro sd card

+## 📦 Installation

-## Recommended setup
+### Recommended setup

-Flash the latest iso from [tinyticker-images](https://github.com/loiccoyle/tinyticker-images) onto a SD card and you should be good to go.
+Flash the [tinyticker image](https://drive.google.com/drive/folders/1U-PGzkOtSynN6FGDq2MsXF9kXGdkzd0D) onto a SD card and you should be good to go.

-## Manual setup
+### Manual setup

 I highly recommend using [comitup](https://github.com/davesteele/comitup) to setup the networking on your RPi.